dvc0310/dashboard/frontend/docs/tabs.md

 ## Usage

 These tabs are integrated into the main layout of the Dash application and are interacted with through the user interface.
-Each tab responds to input changes and updates its display accordingly, making the application interactive and dynamic.
+Each tab responds to input changes and updates its display accordingly.